 Most Advanced Robot We’ve Tested

-Roomba i7+The Roomba i7+ robot vacuum is the first vacuum of its kind that features a self-emptying dustbin.
-No typo here.
-The Roomba i7+ has an advanced “home base” that doubles as a charging station and a self-emptying dustbin where it can store up to 30 loads of debris from the i7+ cleaning cycles.
-Additionally, its cleaning performance and usability (via app control and advanced mapping) easily make the i7+ the world’s best robot vacuum cleaner.Check Price
+iRobot Roomba i7+The i7+ is the first robot of its kind that features a self-emptying dustbin (at least that we’ve seen).
+The i7+ has an advanced “home base” that doubles as a charging station and a self-emptying dustbin where it can store up to 30 loads of debris from the i7+ cleaning cycles.
+Additionally, its cleaning performance and usability (via app control and advanced mapping) easily make the i7+ one of the world’s best robot vacuum cleaner.Check Price

 - Self-emptying dust bin is a huge bonus, with a large enough canister at the base to store up to 30 loads before being emptied

 - Advanced navigation and control via your smartphone allows you to send your Roomba to a specific room in your home for a cleaning

 - Extremely strong cleaning performance on all indoor flooring types.

 - Less expensive now than it was when it launched in 2018, but it’s still quite spendy

 - You’ll have to periodically replace dust bags within the base as they wear out / get full